ojoopeyemi74/jenkins-with-valaxy/07-deploying-on-k8s/00-eks-setup/README.md

 NOTE: by default the cluster will be created with 2 nodes

 # to delete cluster
-eksctl delete cluster opeyemi-cluster region eu-west-2
+eksctl delete cluster opeyemi-clusteor --region eu-west-2